North Carolina-class battleship: Post-war alteration proposals North Carolina and Washington remained in active duty in the years immediately after the war, possibly because their crew accommodations were more comfortable and less cramped than the four South Dakotas. The ships received alterations during this period; the Ship Characteristics Board (SCB) directed in June 1946 that four of the quadruple-mounted 40 mm guns be removed, though only two were actually taken off each ship. The 20 mm weapons were also reduced at some point so that both ships were decommissioned with sixteen twin mounts. North Carolina and Washington were decommissioned on 27 June 1947 and subsequently moved to the reserve fleet.

 In May 1954, SCB created a class improvement project for the North Carolinas which included twenty-four 3-inch/50 guns directed by six Mark 56s.
 A month later, the SCB chairman voiced his belief that the North Carolinas and South Dakotas would be excellent additions to task forces—if they could be faster.
 The Bureau of Ships then considered and discarded designs that would move these ships at 31 kn, four knots faster than their current attainable speed.
-In order for a North Carolina to obtain 31 knots, 240000 shp would be required.
+In order for a North Carolina to attain 31 knots, 240000 shp would be required.
 This, in turn, would necessitate the installation of an extremely large power plant, one which would not fit into the ship even if the third turret was removed.
 If the outer external belt armor were removed, 216000 shp would still be required.
 However, no matter if the belt was taken off or not, all of the hull form aft would have to be greatly modified to accept larger propellers.
 The last strike against the project was the high estimated cost of $40 million, which did not include the cost of activating battleships that had been out of commission for ten years.